 Is it time to buy new downhill skis?
 Whatever your skiing style and ability, buying new skis is exciting… and should be fun!
 There are a lot of options out there, so we are going to guide you through some of the basics when deciding how to choose your skis!

 One of the first things you may notice is all the different types of skis out there.
-We have broken them down into three main categories.
+We have broken them down into three main categories so you know how to choose skis best for you.
 Once you determine what type is best for you, you’ll be that much closer to finding the perfect set!

 The All-Mountain skis are probably the most versatile type of skis out there.
 They can ski through most terrain efficiently, but do not necessarily specialize in any of them.
 For that reason, All-Mountain skis are great for beginners but all levels of riders use them because they are great all-around skis.